CMU-17-214/f2024/assignments/hw4.md

 *Step 3:* Fix the test and/or the code problem with a meaningful commit message, ensuring the same functionality is tested and nothing more.
 You may need to add additional tests or files.

-*Step 4:* Close the issue with a message that explains *how* you fixed the issue and link the issue to the commit that fixed it.
+*Step 4:* Close the issue with a message that explains *how* you fixed the issue and link in the issue to the commit that fixed it.
 A fix may address both a design problem and a testing problem, and can be linked to multiple issues.

 *Step 5:* Repeat the steps for all 4 of the included tests.